 The extent to which companies are diligent in the maintenance of IP and IP records can vary considerably.
 If a company has followed best practice, either as a matter of ongoing routine or as part of an acquisition or sale, then the portfolio should be in good shape.
 If rights have not been kept up-to-date, however, then they are likely at risk in terms of validity and enforceability, and should be checked and corrected.

-Updating records is a time-consuming and often costly process of course; fortunately, there are steps that companies can and should follow to smooth the process and minimise the demands on their internal resources.
+Updating records is a time-consuming and often costly process; fortunately, there are steps that companies can and should follow to smooth the process and minimise the demands on their internal resources.
 To achieve this, the audit should ideally answer the following questions in relation to the IP assets being acquired:

 - Exactly which entity is recorded as the owner of each right?

 - Are the rights in force?

 - Are licences in force and recorded against any rights?